 The Securities and Exchange Commission ("SEC") commenced this civil enforcement action against Defendants in 2016, asserting that Defendants had violated securities laws of the United States.
 A Temporary Restraining Order and Order Freezing Assets was entered by the Court, and the Receiver was appointed to, among other things, take custody and control of Traffic Monsoon and the assets of Scoville.
-After an evidentiary hearing, the Court entered a Preliminary Injunction together with a Memorandum Decision and Order finding among other things, that the SEC made a clear showing that it was likely to succeed in establishing that Traffic Monsoon was a Ponzi scheme.
-Defendants appealed and in January 2019 the United
+After an evidentiary hearing, the Court entered a

-&lt;sup>18 Docket No. 314 (relating to the initial claim objections filed by the Receiver).
+&lt;sup>19 Docket No. 314 (relating to the initial claim objections filed by the Receiver).

-&lt;sup>19 Docket No. 470 (discussing entire claim objection process through April 15, 2022).
+&lt;sup>20 Docket No. 470 (discussing entire claim objection process through April 15, 2022).